 The resort has a spa and offers opportunities to see wild horses in their natural environment and many adventure activities to make it a holiday you’ll never forget.
 This would definitely be a fun, friendly glamping experience for the whole family!
 Instead of a sleeping bag, a bedroom tent would also be so much fun, especially for the kids.
 So make sure you ask about those.
 Oh, don’t forget to make sure you are by a river so you can fish!
 We LOVE fishing!!!

 If tents or teepees are a bit too much like real camping for your taste, why not try a cabin?
-The El Capitan Creek in Santa Barbara, California has some beautiful cedar cabins and they also offer safari tents which look similar to yurts.
+The El Capitan Creek in Santa Barbara, California has some beautiful cedar cabins and they also offer safari tents that look similar to yurts.

 All of the cabins have telephones and many added features like fireplaces, soaking bathtubs, and sleeping lofts.
-All of the cabins also have outdoor picnic tables for guests, benches, grill, and fire pits.
+All of the cabins also have outdoor picnic tables for guests, benches, grills, and fire pits.
 Many of the cabins offer a breath-taking view, especially at night with all the stars.

 If you fancy the idea of staying in a treehouse, then try Moose Meadow Lodge in Waterbury, Vermont.
-They also have themed log cabins including the Teddy Bear Room, The Duck Room, Mountain View Room or the Tree House.
-Depending on the time of year, you might enjoy fishing, hiking or snowshoeing and sleds.
+They also have themed log cabins including the Teddy Bear Room, The Duck Room, Mountain View Room, or the Tree House.
+Depending on the time of year, you might enjoy fishing, hiking, or snowshoeing and sleds.